lbannauniverse/Espressheets/README.md

 - **Price and Sales columns**: I formatted them as currency in dollars.
 No formula needed — just selected the `$` symbol from currency formatting.

 ---

+### 📊 Step 5: Data Analysis and Visualization

+This was my favorite part — turning raw data into meaningful insights!

+#### ✅ Convert to Table

+First, I converted the cleaned dataset into an official **Excel Table**.
+This makes it easier to reference and work with dynamic data ranges later on.

+#### 📈 Create a Pivot Table

+Then, I created a **Pivot Table** based on the main data table.

+Here's how I structured it:
+- **Rows**: Order Date
+- **Columns**: Coffee Type
+- **Values**: Sales

+This setup helped me see how sales changed over time for each type of coffee.

+#### 📉 Add a Chart

+Next, I added a **Line Chart** to visualize the sales trend.
+Line charts are perfect for historical time-based data like this.

+#### 🕒 Add a Timeline Filter

+To make it more interactive, I added a **Timeline** for the **Order Date**.
+Now I can filter the data by month or specific time periods easily.

+---